 Transit agencies should consult with local public health officials, city or county managers, and local legal counsel before determining whether a transit rider should be denied access in the interest of public health.
 These decisions should be made at a policy level and not left up to vehicle operator discretion.

-What resources are available to transit providers to continue operating for passengers who have no other travel options?
+What resources are available to transit providers to continue operating?

 Can 5310 and 5311 funds be used to provide meal delivery?